How to Apply as a Transfer

 - To be considered for admission, you need to have maintained a 2.25 transferable grade-point average or better and earned 27 transferable semester hours.

-- If you have not earned 27 transferable semester hours, your high school transcripts and ACT/SAT scores will also be considered.
+- If you have not earned 27 transferable semester hours, your high school transcripts and ACT/SAT scores will also be required.

 You may apply for admission throughout the year, although we encourage you to do so at least three months before you plan to enroll.
 We review applications on a rolling basis.
 Once we have a complete file for admission, you will hear from your transfer admission counselor within 10 business days.